EKMallon/e360-Classroom-Data-Logger-2023/README.md

 # THIS REPO is still UNDER CONSTRUCTION
 ![banner image](https://github.com/EKMallon/The-e360-Student-Built-Data-Logger/assets/7884030/48f75f8c-3236-4a68-9ae2-6572afddc3ce)
 This program supports an ongoing series of DIY 'Classroom Logger' tutorials from Edward Mallon & Dr. Patricia Beddows at the Cave Pearl Project.
 The idea is to provide a starting point for student projects in environmental monitoring courses and/or thesis level research.</br>
-The tutorial that matches this code can be found at: post link goes here    with a detailed building guide video at:   video link goes here
+The tutorial that matches this code can be found at: post link goes here    with a [2-Module Data Logger Build Tutorial (90min with Commentary)](https://youtu.be/_LEFM4l9m5c)

 <figure><img  align="right" width="400" height="240" src="images/20231128_e360_schematic_400x240.png"></figure>
 The code has support for a built-in NTC / LDR combination, Bmp280, BH1750, and PIR sensors.
 These are enabled / disabled by uncommenting define statements at the beginning of the code.
 Each sensor enabled after the single-byte LowBat & RTCtemp defaults contributes two additional bytes per sampling event because every sensor reading gets stored in a 16-bit integer.
 The total bytes per saved per record must total 1, 2, 4, 8 or 16 only.
 Modifying the logger base code for a new type of sensor requires edits only at the areas indicated by call out numbers on the following flow charts.
 These are labeled with comments: STEP1, STEP2, STEP3, etc. so you can locate those sections with the Find function in the IDE.
 They are surrounded by rows of ++PLUS++ symbols:</br>